richelbilderbeek/programming_formalisms_tdd/README.md

 [The Small Project](https://github.com/UPPMAX/programming_formalisms/blob/main/learning_line.md#functions-to-be-developed-for-the-small-project)
 in [the Programming Formalisms course](https://github.com/UPPMAX/programming_formalisms).

 This repo does not use a formal testing framework, as the focus of this part of the course is to do many iterations of TDD.
 In [The Medium Project](https://github.com/UPPMAX/programming_formalisms/blob/main/learning_line.md#functions-to-be-developed-for-the-medium-project) there will be a formal testing framework.
+Code coverage is not 100%, due to the `main` function, which is untested.

 ## Files